How You Can Avoid My $800 Mistake with Your Personal Finances

-When Jonathan and I first got married, we got a desktop computer with the money management program, Microsoft Money on it.
+When Jonathan and I first got married in 1999, we got a desktop computer with the money management program, Microsoft Money on it.
 For those of you who don’t know what Microsoft Money is (or was), it is a money program that basically keeps all your money information in one place.
 It helps you manage your money, keeping track of your bills, checking accounts, stocks, and investments.
 And it’s not smart: it doesn’t talk to any websites, so you have to do it yourself, which I liked.
 My favorite feature of Microsoft Money is manually inputting my checking account transactions to check my adding and subtracting.
 I really liked having a second source to check against and to tell me if my handwritten check book is on track or not.
 I have NEVER trusted a bank statement alone to know exactly how much money I have, because there are always transactions that haven’t cleared.
 This is a bad idea, folks.
 I know people who have gotten themselves in financial trouble because they trusted the bank statement or their on-line banking account status.
 It seemed like every three months or so I would make some small adding error, and I would always appreciate having the backing of the money program to help me know what are financial status was as I double checked my math.

 When we got a new computer about five years later, we transferred the info pretty seamlessly.
 Then in 2009 Microsoft stopped selling Money, and I knew we would have to find a different money program soon, although it ran just fine as long as we had that computer the program was on.
 Well the computer has been pretty slow for a few years, and now with using our laptops so often, we only turned on our old desktop to use the money program.
 And that computer was out of the way.
 And it was getting hard to use.
 It was time to find something new.